 Specifically, applicants need to be general surgeons with their FRACS, or general surgical SET trainees who have successfully completed their Fellowship examination, or who have enrolled in the May sitting in the year of application.
 Surgeons must also have Australian citizenship or permanent residency and be eligible for general or specialist registration with AHPRA.

 The TTC is working towards opening up the PFET Program in Trauma Surgery to general surgeons in Aotearoa (AoNZ), as well as to Vascular and Orthopaedic surgeons across both countries.

 What is the process for appointment into an accredited position?

 There are two steps in being appointed as a trainee into an accredited post in Australia.

 First, an applicant needs to apply for the PFET Program in Trauma Surgery via GSA.
 Applicants are selected for the PFET Program in Trauma Surgery based on meeting the minimum standard and ranking highly enough in comparison to the appropriate intake, to be made an offer of selection.
 Minimum standard and subsequent ranking is determined by the culminative score from each of three selection tools: structured CV (30%), structured referee report (30%) and panel interview (40%).

 On successful selection into the PFET Program in Trauma Surgery, trainees then need to apply for appointment into one or more accredited training positions.
 There are currently five accredited positions in Australia.
 It is at the discretion of each of the accredited posts as to who they appoint.
 Trainees have 12 months from the date of offer to secure employment and will be assisted where possible, to facilitate employment.

 Full details regarding selection into PFET Program in trauma Surgery can be found in the Selection Regulations Handbook

 What posts are accredited in Australia?

-The following posts have been accredited for PFET Program in Trauma Surgery os of April 2020:
+The following posts have been accredited for PFET Program in Trauma Surgery as of September 2021: